Bajra Khichdi Recipe

 Lid of the cooker closed.

-Pressure cook the khichdi for one whistle on high heat.
+Step 9: Pressure-cook the khichdi for 1 whistle on high heat.
 Now reduce the heat to low and cook for 15 minutes.

 Lid of the cooker opened.

-Add some more water if the khichdi looks thick and cook for a minute.
+Step 12: Add more water if the khichdi looks thick, then cook for a minute.
+The consistency of bajra khichdi should be like porridge.

 Ready bajra khichdi.